QuickFastly/NR-wiki/docs/Nova-Regna/World/Inhabitants/Deer.md

 ## Geographic distribution

 Deer spirits have a strong preference for seasonal forested regions.
-The majority of deer spirits are found in [Shinzen](../Map/Shinzen/Shinzen), but they can be found in rural areas with mild climates across most of the world.
+The majority of deer spirits are found in [[../Map/Shinzen/Shinzen|Shinzen]], but they can be found in rural areas with mild climates across most of the world.
 Meanwhile, the fringe faction is found deep inside dense forests all around the world.

-Deer spirits are also common throughout the lush island of [Panacea](Panacea), serving as its keepers and considered vital to the people of [Alastor](../Map/Alastor/Alastor).
+Deer spirits are also common throughout the lush island of [[Panacea]], serving as its keepers and considered vital to the people of [[../Map/Alastor/Alastor|Alastor]].

 ## Sociology